grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "They have shut down their engine," Hemi said, "which does not tell us anything."

-"Well how the fuck were they supposed to respond?"
+"Well, how the fuck were they supposed to respond?"
 Percy asked Hemi.

 "Can he just ping us back?" asked Cassandra.